Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Results

-Whenever the injected power of a near-infrared femtosecond laser source was high enough to produce SC generation, i.e., a wide nonlinear spectral broadening of the input laser source, a coloured spiral beam exited from the fibre output facet.
-In Fig.\ref{colour_separation}a,b we report spectra obtained from step-index (SI) and GRIN MMFs, respectively, when varying the input peak power.
-When the latter reaches 48 MW, the whole visible spectral range is covered, producing all of the images shown in Fig.\ref{colour_separation}c.
+Whenever the injected power of a near-infrared femtosecond laser source was high enough to produce SC generation, i.e., a wide nonlinear spectral broadening of the input laser pulses, a coloured spiral intensity profile in the far-field was emitted from the fibre output facet.
+In Fig.~\ref{colour_separation}b,c we report examples of spectra obtained from SI and GRIN MMFs, respectively, when varying the input peak power.
+When the latter reaches 48 MW, the whole visible spectral range is covered, producing all of the images shown in Fig.~\ref{colour_separation}d.
 Due to the absence of clear peaks in the visible range, and because of the nearly symmetric broadening of the pump spectra, we may ascribe the observed SC mechanism to self-phase modulation.
+This must occur radially, in order to explain the rainbow spatial distribution of colors.
+Unfortunately, our numerical model diverges at peak power values well below those necessary to generate a SC covering the whole visible spectral range.
+Nevertheless, as an alternative approach to explain the origin of colored spiral emission, we simulated the separate propagation of a low peak-power pulse, with different carrier wavelengths across the visible spectral range.
+As a matter of fact, a colour-separated spiral can be reproduced by the incoherent summation of far-field intensities, independently generated by different pulses with separate wavelengths, as depicted in Fig.~\ref{colour_separation}a.
+For all spectral components, the fiber length is kept fixed to 1.5 cm, the position offset is 60 $\mu$m, the beam $1/e^2$ diameter is 11.9 $\mu$m, $\vartheta=1.5^\circ$,$\varphi=45^\circ$, the input peak power and pulsewidth are 1 kW and 180 fs, respectively.
+Furthermore, chromatic dispersion is induced by the following wavelength dependence of the cladding refractive index: $n(350nm) = 1.4787$, $n(400nm) = 1.4701$, $n(500nm) = 1.4623$, $n(550nm) = 1.4599$ and $n(650nm) = 1.4565$.